Sick Leave in Switzerland: All You Need To Know

 How does sick leave work in Switzerland?

-Taking sick days in Switzerland is as simple as providing proof that you’re unfit to work, but you have to inform your supervisor immediately after you realize you won’t be able to clock in.
+Taking sick days in Switzerland is as simple as proofing that you’re unfit to work.
+Still, you must inform your supervisor immediately after realizing you won’t be able to clock in.

 This means that you need to visit a doctor and get a sick sheet stipulating that after consultation, observation, or diagnosis, the doctor has deemed you unfit for regular duty.